Wednesday, October 23, 2024

 Industrial engineering identified machine, man, material and method as important components of the engineering systems whose contribution to output can be improved by development of productivity science, productivity engineering and productivity management.

 In this module of industrial engineering, the focus is on human effort in engineering processes.
 It is human effort that produces engineering devices and there is human effort in utilizing these engineering devices in engineering processes.
+There is human effort in maintenance of machines used in processes.
 In many situations, the human effort required to operate the machines or instruments created by engineering is decided by the machine considerations.
 But the interfaces between the machine and man through which man operates machines can be designed by taking into consideration the abilities and constraints of men.
 The designers of machines and machine interfaces have to train the operators initially so that operation of the machine takes place as expected and specified.

 Process Human Effort Industrial Engineering - Design of Human Effort for Increasing Productivity of Man-Machine or Machine-Man Systems (Processes)